 We value all people for the contribution they bring to our community and our lives and we respect those who have other religious beliefs of none.
 This ethos underpins our equality policy and procedures and we actively encourage all our staff to share this commitment to value our diverse workforce, dealing promptly with any difficulties if they arise.

-We hold regular professional supervision sessions for Nursing and Care staff to evaluate professional practice.
+We hold regular professional supervision sessions for Care staff to evaluate professional practice.

 We have a commitment to the career development of all staff, providing regular professional updating and training.
-Our structure allows for excellent promotional opportunities for carers and nurses, with four senior nurse positions and a good appraisal scheme in place.
+Our structure allows for excellent promotional opportunities for carers and a good appraisal scheme in place.
 Line managers will work with you to make sure you get the opportunity to use your strengths and develop new skills and knowledge

 We have procedures and a policy to safeguard those vulnerable adults in our care and you will be asked to complete a DBS check if you do not currently subscribe to the DBS update service.

 During your employment with us we will pay the annual subscription for you to subscribe to the update service and we will occasionally check the on line service to ensure that you continue to hold a clean record.